Rishi Sunak, heir apparent who ran afoul of Boris Johnson

 Either Sunak or Liz Truss, who has led the U.K.’s response to Russia’s invasion of Ukraine as foreign secretary, will be chosen in a ballot of 180,000 Conservative members to be the party’s new leader.
 The winner will be announced Sept.
 5 and will automatically become Britain's new prime minister.

-At 42, Sunak would be the youngest prime minister for more than 200 years and the country’s first South Asian leader.
+At 42, Sunak would be the youngest prime minister in more than 200 years and the country’s first South Asian leader.

 Sunak was born in Southampton, on England’s south coast, in 1980 to Indian parents who were both born in East Africa.
 He grew up in a middle-class family, his father a family doctor and his mother a pharmacist.
 He has described how his parents saved to pay for a private education, and he attended Winchester College, one of Britain’s toniest and most expensive boarding schools.